-According to the Ontiba, Kettlah were created from Haket being spread too thin to properly fulfill his duty of reporting notable events of every creature’s life throughout Omneutta shortly after their death to Porrair for a cataloging.
+According to the Ontiba, Kettlah were created due to Haket being spread too thin to properly fulfill his duty of reporting notable events of every creature’s life throughout Omneutta shortly after their death to Porrair for a cataloging.
 In their very early history, all Kettlahs were nomads, and this is reflected in their current tribal culture.

 A Kettlah takes the name of their tribe and combines it with a given name, which may or may not have some inherent meaning.
 As mentioned earlier, Kettlah live in tribal societies governed by the eldest and youngest.
 Most middle-aged Kettlah are found far outside the Vale Reef, studying from and teaching other cultures.